matschi-klickme/syncallgit/README.md

 # syncallgit
-Never forget to pull/push/commit again.
+Simple script to sync (pull, commit, push) git repos listed in ~/.config/git_dirs - file.

 The perfect start into your day!

-Simple script to sync (pull, commit, push )  git repos.
+The script looks for:
+* remote changes in currently checkend out banches
+* local, uncommited or unpushed changes in currently checked out branches
+* unpushed commits to the local master branch of repos

+# Config
-If "~/.config/git_dirs" file exists,it will be used.
-Otherwise $PWD folder.
+If "~/.config/git_dirs" file exists, it will be used.
+Otherwise $PWD

 ## git_dirs file:
-One file containing path to one folder containing git repos per line pls.
+one full path per line,
+* eighter to git-repo
+* or folders containing git-repos

-Suggestion: put in the loction of the "syncallgit" -file first
+( Suggestion: put in the loction of the "syncallgit" -git dir first )

 # Avoid annoying stuff:

 ## untracked files:
 The ".gitignore" file is your friend!

-## github:
+## Authentication:
-Switch to ssh-based pull/push and ssh-key auth to avoid annoying "please enter your account/pw"
+Switch to ssh-key based auth to avoid annoying "please enter your account/pw" messages

-## running sync as root via ssh -A root@localhost
+## running as root

+### option #1: via ssh -A root@localhost
-for instance:

  * create folder /git_root.
 In that folder:
      * git clone https://github.com/matschi-klickme/syncallgit.git
         * echo "/git_root" >> /root/.config/git_dirs